kingluo/myresume/README.md

 https://github.com/kingluo/pgcat

-Enhanced postgresql logical replication.
+Enhanced Postgresql logical replication.

-Similiar to [BDR](https://www.enterprisedb.com/docs/bdr/latest/), but it does not depend on specific postgresql version and non-invasive.
+Similar to [BDR](https://www.enterprisedb.com/docs/bdr/latest/), it does not depend on a specific Postgresql version and is non-invasive.

-The postgresql built-in logicial replication has below shortages:
+The Postgresql built-in logical replication has below shortages:

-* only support base table as replication target
+* only support base table as a replication target
-* do not filter any origin, which will cause bi-directional dead loop
+* do not filter any origin, which will cause a bi-directional dead loop
 * could not do table name mapping
 * no conflict resolution

 pgcat makes below enhancements:

-* supports any table type as replication target e.g. view, fdw, partitioned table, citus distributed table
+* supports any table type as a replication target e.g. view, fdw, partitioned table, citus distributed table
-* only replicates local changes so that you could make bi-directional replication, e.g. replicates data between two datacenter
+* only replicates local changes so that you could make bi-directional replication, e.g. replicates data between two data centers
 * table name mapping
 * optional lww (last-writer-win) conflict resolution
-* save replication progress in table, so that it would be logged when subscriber failovers, it would retain the progress.
-In contrast, the built-in logical replication of pg saves the progress in non-logged file.
+* save replication progress in a table, so that it will be logged when subscriber failovers, it would retain the progress.
+In contrast, the built-in logical replication of pg saves the progress in a non-logged file.

 ### Cassandra Encryption query handler